macloo/python-beginners/flask/part4_forms/README.md

 ## Examining the route function

 Before reading further, try out [a working version of this app](https://weimergeeks.com/flask_form/index.html).
+The complete code for the app is in this repo in the folder *actors_app*.

 1. You type an actor's name into the form and submit it.
 2. If the actor's name is in the data source, the app loads a detail page for that actor.